AnishUnigo/practiceLab/README.md

 # practiceLab

-This repository is for code practice purpose.
+This repository is designed for practicing coding skills.
+It contains various coding exercises and challenges that help improve programming abilities.